GS1 Australia Terms of Trade

 To facilitate prompt account reconciliation, please ensure that a remittance advice containing your company name and the invoice details (invoice number and amount) is faxed to GS1 Australia at +61 3 9558 9551 or emailed to email@example.com.

 EFT payments are not eligible for the direct debit discount.

 For payment by BPAY, you can use your financial institution’s phone or internet banking service to make your payment from your nominated account.

 Quote Biller Code 1222 and the current GS1 Australia Reference Number (Invoice Number) printed at the bottom right of your invoice.

-We also offer payment by credit card.
-Currently GS1 Australia accepts Visa, MasterCard and American Express credit cards.
+GS1 Australia accepts payment via Visa and MasterCard credit cards.
 GS1 Australia incurs merchant processing fees for all credit card types and therefore an additional card processing fee ("credit card surcharge") directly reflecting our card processing arrangements will be charged at the time of payment as follows:

 13. Debt Collection